pjhul/auth0-web-extension/README.md

 ## Create the token handler

-Add the following code to your service worker:
+Add the following code to your content script:

 ```js
 import { handleTokenRequest } from "auth0-web-extension"